 Rich or poor, most people agree that wealth disparities exist.
-Thomas Sowell discusses the origins and impacts of those wealth disparities in his new book, Discrimination and Disparities in this episode of Uncommon Knowledge.
+Thomas Sowell discusses the origins and impacts of those wealth disparities in his new book, wrapped in a unique book cover design, Discrimination and Disparities in this episode of Uncommon Knowledge.
 If you search you will find many Thomas Sowell columns on GOPUSA.

 Most academics do not publish that many scholarly articles in a lifetime.
 And, in addition, Sowell has written 56 books, among them “Say’s Law: An Historical Analysis,” “Knowledge and Decisions,” “A Conflict of Visions,” “Late-Talking Children,” “Basic Economics,” “Discrimination and Disparities” and most recently “Charter Schools and Their Enemies.”
 A full list of his publications can be found on his website.